-Internet Explorer makes surfing the web safe, easy, and fun.
+Internet Explorer makes surfing the web safer, easy, and fun.
 In late 2006, Internet Explorer 7 introduced important security improvements, the flexibility of tabbed browsing, the convenience of a built-in Search box, and the power of integrated RSS Feeds.
-And more than 100 million people have downloaded the browser and taken advantage.
+And more than 100 million people have downloaded that version of the browser and taken advantage.

-Now, with Internet Explorer 8 in Windows 7, Microsoft reinforces its commitment to give Windows users the best possible web experience.
-To meet the growing demands of both the web and its expanding and worldwide user base, Internet Explorer 8 (IE8) delivers advances in each of the following five areas:
+Now, with Internet Explorer 8 in Windows 7, Microsoft reinforces its commitment to giving you the best possible web experience.
+To meet the growing demands of both the web and its expanding worldwide user base, Internet Explorer 8 (IE8) delivers advances in each of the following five areas.

 Safety and Trust

 The web can be a dangerous place.
-There are bad sites out there that attempt to trick us or to run malicious code on our computers to steal our data or track our actions.
+There are sites out there that attempt to trick us or to run malicious code on our computers to steal our data or track our actions.
 Safety continues to be a major priority for Internet Explorer, and IE8 bolsters security by including a set of core protections to prevent attacks and a new filter to identify malicious sites and block the download of malicious software.

 Privacy is another key aspect of safety.
-IE8 helps protect our privacy from sites that attempt to track us as we surf the web and from other users of the PC that we may not want to see our web history.
+IE8 helps protect our privacy from sites that attempt to track us as we browse the web and from other users of the PC that we might not want to see our web history.

 Confidence and trust also come from knowing that the browser will work reliably and will recover easily.
 IE8 builds on security and privacy protections with significant improvements in browser stability, reliability, and recovery.